smiryusupov2/codpy/README.md

 ### Minimum installation

-* [python3.9.7](https://www.python.org/ftp/python/3.9.7/python-3.9.7-amd64.exe): a valid python python3.9.7 installation.
+* [python3.9.XX](https://www.python.org/ftp/python/3.9.7/python-3.9.7-amd64.exe): a valid python python 3.9 installation.

-*NOTE* : Python installation differs from one machine to another.
+*NOTE* : Python installations differ from one machine to another.
 The python root folder is denoted "\<path/to/python39>" in the rest of this document.
-The software Everything (or another equivalent) can be of great help finding files.
+The software [Everything](https://www.voidtools.com/), or other finding files tools can be useful locating the file python.exe on windows machine...

 ### Dev installations